Cumulative Management Area

 A CMA is declared by the chief executive of the Department of Environment and Heritage Protection under the Water Act.

 When a CMA has been declared, the department will publish a map of the CMA on its website.
-Petroleum tenure holders (including CSG operators) who hold tenure within the CMA will also be sent a notice about the declaration of the CMA.
+Resource tenure holders who hold tenure within the CMA will also be sent a notice about the declaration of the CMA.

 The rights of bore owners within a CMA are not affected by the declaration.
-If a private water bore has or is likely to have an impaired capacity within or outside the CMA as a result of water extraction by petroleum tenure holders, the petroleum tenure holders must make good the impairment.
+If a private water bore has or is likely to have an impaired capacity within or outside the CMA as a result of water extraction by resource tenure holders, the resource tenure holder is obliged to make good that impairment.

 The management of groundwater in CMAs is overseen and coordinated by the independent Office of Groundwater Impact Assessment (OGIA).

-For each cumulative management area the OGIA will produce an Underground Water Impact Report (UWIR) which will include:
+For each cumulative management area, the OGIA is required to produce an Underground Water Impact Report (UWIR) which will include:

 - a prediction of impacts on water levels

 - a spring impact management strategy